RatioInteractive/DevPractices/pages/project_kickoff_2.md

 ### Internal Kickoff Agenda

-* Participants: Core Project Team.
++ Participants: Core Project Team.

-* Should include: AM, PM, PS, QA, Lead Dev and/or Lead CRUX.
+  +Should include: AM, PM, PS, QA, Lead Dev and/or Lead CRUX.

 * Can include: ES, remaining Engineering and/or CRUX and/or QA team members.